MarcRussell2/car-accident-analysis/README.md

 ## Motivation

-Through careful analysis of historical automobile accidents I believe we can greatly reduce what is the biggest killer of
+Through careful analysis of historical automobile accidents I believe we can greatly reduce what is the biggest killer of young adults in this country.<sup>2</sup> The amount of money, time, and lives lost to car accidents is something that concern all of us and is worth spending time analyzing.

 ## The Data